 Diagnostic Medical Sonography AAS

-The associate of applied science degree in diagnostic medical sonography is designed to prepare graduates to use ultrasound as a medical procedure to view internal organs for diagnostic purposes.
-Unlike x-rays, ultrasound is radiation free; it uses high frequency sound waves to produce the images of the internal organs.
-The program provides training and scanning instruction in abdominal, gynecological, obstetrical, and superficial structures.
-Sonography is also used as guidance during special procedures such as fine needle biopsies to remove tissue samples for lab testing.
-Professionals performing these examinations are known as sonographers.
-Upon completion of this LSCS program, graduates may apply to take the credentialing exam to become a registered sonographer for the abdomen and gynecological/obstetrics specialties, through the American Registry for Diagnostic Medical Sonography (ARDMS).
+The associate of applied science degree in echocardiography is designed to prepare students to use ultrasound as a medical procedure to view internal organs for diagnostic purposes.
+Unlike x-rays, ultrasound is radiation free; it uses high frequency sound waves to produce images of internal organs.
+The program provides training and scanning instruction in heart function and introduction to vascular.

 Prior To Application